On the derived functors of destabilization at odd primes: The natural transformations and fundamental short exact sequences

 in which the lower vertical arrows are induced by $\rfunc_1 N\stackrel{d}{ \rightarrow} \Sigma^{-1} N$ and the upper part of the diagram corresponds to embedding the functor $\rfunc_s$ in composite functors (see Corollary \ref{cor:rfunc_composites}).
 The commutativity of the right hand side of the diagram follows from the naturality of $\rho_1$.

 The top and bottom horizontal composites correspond respectively to $\rho_s $ and $\rho_{s-1}$, whereas the the left and right hand vertical composites are (up to suspension) the differentials in the respective chain complexes.
-It follows (noting that the case $s= 1$ is trivial), that $\rho_\bullet$ defines a morphism of chain complexes. \end{proof}
+The result follows. \end{proof}